Damian Drăghici

-Damian Drăghici (born 31 March 1970, Bucharest) is a Romanian musician of Romani origin.

-He is a musician, best known as the leader of the Damian and Brothers band and a nai player and is a noted exponent of this instrument in the world of jazz.
+Damian Drăghici (born 31 March 1970) is a Romanian Romani musician and politician who served as a Member of the European Parliament from 2014 to 2019.
+He was the leader of the Damian and Brothers band and a nai player and is a noted exponent of this instrument in the world of jazz.

 Early life

 Drăghici was born in Bucharest to a family of lăutari whose distinguished musical heritage dates back at least seven generations.
 He started to play lăutărească music in the family and tried an array of instruments before settling on the nai at the age of eleven.
+He is Romani.

 Drăghici was already playing panpipes in nightclubs when he was 15.
 Some fellow musicians gave him a copy of The Real Book, which led to him learning jazz standards and becoming obsessed with jazz.

 Musical career

 USA Berklee College of Music

 In 1996, Drăghici auditioned for faculty members visiting Athens from the Berklee College of Music in Boston.

 The school offered him a full scholarship, which Drăghici accepted.
 While there, he studied with George Garzone, Jerry Bergonzi and Hal Crook.